t-taormina/CS302/notes/midterm.md

   - harder to maintain
   - generally ends up being more code
   - passes responsibility of a classes data to another class
-  - does the class recieving the data know what to do with it? why?
+  - does the class receiving the data know what to do with it? why?
 - what does it mean for an object to change spontaneously?
 - what advantages do we have from a hierarchy?
   - everything in the base class flows through to the derived